 I was just wandering around the web the other day to see if anyone does anything different with home fries and ran across two sites that describe my mother’s raw-fried potatoes exactly:

 Teri’s Kitchen actually calls them raw-fried potatoes and connects them to a Pennsylvania Dutch (Amish) concept.
+This page no longer exists.

 Simply Recipes offers the sliced version as one of two ways to make home fries, with great images of how they look in the pan.